Why ride the Incarnation 100?

 Not only does it benefit the homeless, it promises to be a great ride for all types of cyclists, from those that are avid to those that are more recreational!

-- The 30 mile route is a leisurely ride through the oak-studded farmland and rolling vineyards between Sebastopol and Santa Rosa.
+- The 32 mile route is a leisurely ride through the oak-studded farmland and rolling vineyards between Sebastopol and Santa Rosa.
 With minimal elevation gain and lots of shady trees, it is an ideal route for recreational cyclists.
-There will be one rest stop along the way.

 If you have any questions, please fill out this form and we will get back to you!